 - Available for pre-order.
 Item will ship after November 30, 2021

 The interdisciplinary and diverse assessments through which readers may grasp a more nuanced comprehension of the intricate entanglements in EU–Middle East relations are carefully provided in these pages by leading experts in the various (sub)fields, including academics, think-tankers, as well as policymakers.
-The volume offers original reflections on historical constructions, theoretical approaches, multilateralism and geopolitical perspectives, contemporary issues, peace, security and conflict and development, economics, trade and society.
-The chapters adopt various research methodologies organised into six main sections: History; Theoretical perspectives; Multilateralism and Geopolitical perspectives; MENA-EU relations in the contemporary world; Peace, security, and conflict in the Middle East; and Development, economics, trade and societal issues.
+The volume offers original reflections on historical constructions; theoretical approaches; multilateralism and geopolitical perspectives; contemporary issues; peace, security and conflict; and development, economics, trade and society.

 Table of Contents

 2. Europe and the Ottoman Empire: Images of Self and the Other

 3. French and British Colonialism and its Legacy in the MENA region

 4. Longue-Durée Reflections on Anti-Colonial Movements in the Middle-East (1798–today)

 5. A Postcolonial Critique of EU–Middle East Relations

 6. Everyday Middle Easts

 7. The EU's Constructions of the Middle East